UK invoice checklist for service businesses

 UK invoice checklist FAQs

-Common questions about UK invoices, VAT, bank transfer payments and how Joqiva supports invoice follow-up.
+Common questions about UK invoices, VAT, bank transfer payments and how Joqiva helps with reminders.

 Can Joqiva help with overdue invoices?

 Yes.
-Starter supports manual reminders and a basic overdue list.
-Pro and Team can also use automatic overdue reminders.
+You can track overdue invoices and send payment reminders.
+Pro and Team can also send automatic overdue reminders.

 Is Joqiva accounting software?